Automattic/jetpack/projects/plugins/jetpack/to-test.md

 - Add a cover block to a page, and a form inside it.
 - Add a "Single Choice" or "Multiple Choice" block to the form.
-- For form blocks always respect the background setting set in the block's settings, regardless of where they are placed.
+- Make sure that form blocks always respect the background setting set in the block's settings, regardless of where they are placed.
 - Save changes.
 - Observe no issues on front-end as well.